Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 ## Example 1:
-The results will be saved in the csv file : BP_results_cs_subsumed Note, scince this is random generation procedure, we cannot geratnee termination, therfore, running this procedure may result in "print(f"The random generated BP has either no cutoff or it is greater then {cutoff}")".
+The results will be saved in the csv file : BP_results_cs_subsumed Note, since this is random generation procedure, we cannot geratnee termination, therfore, running this procedure may result in "print(f"The random generated BP has either no cutoff or it is greater then {cutoff}")".
 Id it do converage then the procedure will return an appropriate random generated BP and an Infered BP from the sample
 ```python
   def run_a_random_bp_example(minimal=False):
     if minimal: